Novo Selo, Kupres, Canton 10

 Novo Selo is a village in the Municipality of Kupres in Canton 10 of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
-The etymology of the village comes from Slavic languages meaning new village, Novo Selo.
+The etymology of the village comes from the Slavic languages, meaning "new village".

+The settlement includes the uninhabited southern part of Novo Selo, while the inhabited parts are located in the Republika Srpska.

 Demographics

 According to the 2013 census, the village was uninhabited.